dyyfk/weiqi-fullstack/README.md

 1. Errors messages don't include status header. (always 404)
 2. Error handing (Winston in future)
 3. Chessboard do not change according to the page size
+4. Links on the headers will disapper if the width is too small
 7. Frontend methods are all in one file
 8. Users should have a rating system